 Meet the Finalists

 Meet in-person with your top contractors to review project-specific details and expectations.
-You can use Modernize’s free worksheet for homeowners to compare contractors.
 Be sure to bring up the following with each contractor:

 - Ask to see proof of insurance, which should provide their insurance company name, policy number, and policy limits.